ThePlayer14/lnk4-validate/README.md

 ## Notes / caveats

 * The `is_timg` check is a heuristic (header dimensions + depth 8/32 + size fit).
   If a game ships textures with other depths, extend `lnk4lib.is_timg`.
-* Reference PNGs produced by `crosslnk4` use a converter that differs from the plain TIMG→PNG path, so PNG *bytes* are **not** valid known-correct references.
   Validate decode
   correctness with raw `.stream` or `.bin` known-correct references from genuine `xbdecompress.exe` output when available (as done for `elevene`), or rely on `libmsxca`'s proven byte-identical